coldshadow44/thriftynft-landingpage/README.md

 ### Deadline - May 5

-- [ ] Lazy loading - boxes should be Squared
 - [ ] View Fullscreen for Video
 - [ ] Video player.
 You can now pause and play by clicking + better fullscreen support